Travel Guide

 FREQUENTLY ASKED QUESTIONS

 Yes!
-The Supai tribe welcomed visitors back to Havasupai on February 1, 2023.
+The Supai tribe will welcome visitors back to Havasupai on February 1, 2024.

 How do you get to Havasu Falls?